mhergenrader/twilightlegion/README.md

 - 10 different invitational tournaments to unlock, or create your own custom tournaments
 - 31 complete unlockable episodes, with increasing difficulties (just try and beat #31)
 - Familiar boss battles from Super Smash Bros. :-) (*spoiler at very bottom of file)
-- timed matches anywhere from 1 to 90 minutes in duration (90 for the hardcore gamers ;-) )
+- Timed matches anywhere from 1 to 90 minutes in duration (90 for the hardcore gamers ;-) )
-- stock matches anywhere from 1 to 5 lives
+- Stock matches anywhere from 1 to 5 lives
-- sudden death for timed matches if the game deems necessary
+- Sudden death for timed matches if the game deems necessary
-- up to 5 different saved user profiles to load and view
+- Up to 5 different saved user profiles to load and view
-- save your arena battle and tournament and settings into your profile quickly - allows 1 of each per profile!
+- Save your arena battle and tournament and settings into your profile quickly - allows 1 of each per profile!
 - Arena mode: freestyle fight based on the settings, choose anywhere from 2-4 players to fight
 - Story mode: 10 consecutive, always different, random stages, with 2 Race to the finish minigames, a metal character fight, and, of course, the final battle (boss battle)
-- complete trophy gallery with 5 pages to view 8 trophies
+- Complete trophy gallery with 5 pages to view 8 trophies
-- "teacher" key to save your own custom battles and then instantly reload them on startup! (press ON)
+- "Teacher" key to save your own custom battles and then instantly reload them on startup! (press ON)
 - 4 different AI difficulties (Classic = easiest, Admiral, Premiere, Elite = hardest)
-- crowd pressure enablement - fight like in a stadium with the crowd in the back with/against you
+- Crowd pressure enablement - fight like in a stadium with the crowd in the back with/against you
 - 1 complete moving level enabled to put a twist into your battles (hopefully, more to come later)
 - 26 different items that fall from the sky, including boosts, metal, invisibility, and projectiles
 - 16 different types of terrain blocks inside levels (hopefully, more to come, as some were removed)
-- works on hardware versions 1, 2, and 3 - no patch required
+- Works on hardware versions 1, 2, and 3 - no patch required
-- full scrolling credits screen
+- Full scrolling credits screen

 <h3>Planned for later</h3>
 - Finishing linked battles (still in testing)